+In December 2007, we were advised of the positive top-line results from an investigator-initiated Phase II, randomized double-blind, placebo-controlled trial, in which vigabatrin met its primary efficacy endpoint of abstinence during the last three weeks of treatment for cocaine addiction.
 One hundred and three (103) community-based, non-hospitalized cocaine addicted individuals participated in this trial conducted at a single site in Mexico City, Mexico.
-All subjects had ready access to cocaine and were self-motivated to stop their use.
-The trial was designed to show whether vigabatrin treatment could significantly increase abstinence compared to placebo.
-Subjects were randomly assigned to either a placebo or vigabatrin and were treated for a period of nine weeks.
 Of the 103 participants in the trial, 50 were treated with vigabatrin and 53 received placebo.
+A total of 50 subjects completed the 9 week treatment period.
 Twice-weekly urine screening tests were obtained from each subject in order to objectively evaluate each subject's cocaine use.
 All subjects were also offered one group counseling session per week.
-The primary outcome measure of the trial was abstinence, defined as no positive urine tests for cocaine use during the last three weeks of the nine-week trial.
+The primary outcome measure of the trial was no positive urine tests for cocaine use during the last three weeks of the nine-week trial.